The People vs. Larry Flynt: Controversy

 Feminist Gloria Steinem criticised the sanitized portrayal of Flynt, stating "What's left out [of the film] are the magazine's images of women being beaten, tortured, and raped; women subject to degradations from bestiality to sexual slavery."
+Steinem published an op-ed in the January 7, 1997 edition of The New York Times further condemning the film, three days before its theatrical release was to be expanded in the United States.
+On January 8, she appeared on a segment of Charlie Rose with Flynt's daughter, Tonya, speaking out against the film.